What do treatment for substance use, mental health disorders, and obesity have in common?

 - 39% of adults in the U.S. meet criteria for obesity, and 31% meet criteria for overweight

-- 5% of children and adolescents meet criteria for obesity, and 16.6% meet criteria for overweight
+- 5% of children and adolescents meet criteria for severe obesity, and 16.6% meet criteria for overweight

 - Meeting clinical criteria for obesity does not mean an individual is unhealthy